 These measures will need to be in place in each state until transmission has measurably slowed down and health infrastructure can be scaled up to safely manage outbreaks and care for the sick.

-SS: What is the role of planners in all of this?
+SHAH: What is the role of planners in all of this?
 How can planners help fight this pandemic?

 Planners play important roles in all phases of CDC's standard response activity areas mentioned below, which are based on FEMA's mission areas of Technical Assistance Program and FEMA's description of Emergency Management: